Woutitit/woutitit.github.io/production/production-thoughts.md

 Like this here is a good example: https://www.waves.com/how-to-mix-kick-bass-together-5-tips?utm_source=wnletter&utm_medium=email&utm_campaign=weekly-content-21-06-26-mixing-kick-bass

 Just notice how much more clear the kick (and by extend the mix) is because of the less harsh high-end bass.
 It's because the highs of the kick and bass clash and mask eachother with the harsh bass so choosing the less harsh bass makes stuff sit better so much more.
-Does that mean you can't use harsh bass and stuff?
-No but that does mean you'll clearly hear you'll need to EQ around the kick for a clear mix and a clear kick and maybe low-pass filter, turn down volume, sidechain all that jazz to make it work.
+Does that mean you can't use harsh bass and stuff (with that kick)?
+No but that does mean you'll clearly hear you'll need to mix the two and EQ around the kick for a clear mix and a clear kick and maybe low-pass filter, turn down volume, sidechain all that jazz to make it work.

 ## Saturating seems to do wonders on kick/snare
 Todo: Where to put this?
 In a "how to mix drum articles"